SDGforskning/sdg-strings/SDG10_query_action_WoS.md

  )

 ```
-The basic structure of phrase 2 is,  “decrease racism” and “increase egalitarianism”.
+The basic structure of phrase 2 is *action + laws AND action (increase/decrease) + equality/inequality*.

 ```py
 TS=